 c.
 All information submitted to UIDC servers is automatically the intellectual property of 4Dialog.
 Teams are still free to use the material as stated above.

 d.
 All participants authorize 4Dialog to use all submitted materials such as reports, videos, visualizations and 4D models for media, marketing and any future development purposes without any compensation.

-By entering the UIDC, your name, email and Skype alias will be saved and used by UIDC and 4Dialog for the purpose of contacting you throughout the competition.
-Your name and email will also be used to set up the account for the 4D tools.
+By entering the UIDC, your name, email and Skype alias will be saved and used by UIDC and 4Dialog for the purpose of contacting and assisting you throughout the competition.
 Contact information is normally not saved longer than two years from entering date.
 Should you at any point in time wish us to delete your information, send an email to email@example.com.